stryderart/transitglossary/transit_glossary/L.md

 * Percentage (%)
 * Ratio

-The Load Factor is calculated by
+The Load Factor is calculated by...

 $$
 \frac{Σ passenger km travelled}{Σ seat km travelled}\